neo38/CPK/themes/bootstrap3/js/jquery-cpk/README.md

 Usage of `CPK.storage` is easy:

-1. Firstly there is one storage defined when application starts and it can be used anywhere programmer needs (it should be by default type of `localStorage`):
+1. Firstly there is one storage defined when application starts and it can be used anywhere programmer needs (it should be type [`window.localStorage`][6] by default):
    ```javascript
    // Load value
    CPK.localStorage.getItem( "key" );